 It’s easy to maintain a clean RV tank

 Your RV tank can remain clean of black water in a few easy steps.
-Just be sure to occasionally deep clean your tank to Company the process easier.
+Just be sure to occasionally deep clean your tank to make the process easier.
 Before you know it, your RV tank will be clean and happy for your next road trip.